whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-19-Produce-Candle-Mint.md

 <p><a href="http://www.producecandles.com/mint-spring-seasonal/">Produce Candles in Mint</a>, $20</p>
 <br>

 <p><b>VERDICT:</b> <a href="http://www.producecandles.com">Produce Candles</a> are amazing and I'm forever grateful to <a href="http://popsu.gr/vdrb">Popsugar Must Have box</a> for the love match.
-The Mint scent is fresh and sweet, relaxing yet invigorating, totally perfect for Spring and Summer!
+The Mint scent is fresh and sweet, relaxing yet invigorating, totally perfect for spring and summer!
 And the jar it comes with is sooo retro, it'll look good in any kitchen or room.
 I can't wait to add more candles from them to my collection!</p>